randlab/s2Dcd/README.md

 ```
 git clone git@github.com:randlab/s2Dcd.git
 ```
-Then inside the dowloaded directory
+Then inside the downloaded directory
 ```
 pip install .
 ```

-If the installation worked properly, then you should be able to perform an `import s2Dcd` from a Python console whithout any error/warning.
+If the installation worked properly, then you should be able to perform an `import s2Dcd` from a Python console without any error/warning.

 ## Examples

 ### Animation

-For an animation that illustrated how the `s2Dcd` approach works, check [this link](./logo/animation.md).
+For an animation that illustrates how the `s2Dcd` approach works, check [this link](./logo/animation.md).

 ### Simple example